Wednesday, 11 Dec 2024

 Following the devastating disaster, chaos spilled onto the streets as survivors clashed with armed police.
 Unfortunately, the judge assigned to investigate the incident later decided that victims killed by gunfire would not be included in the official death count.
 Despite the official tally of 328 deaths, numerous reports suggest the actual number was significantly higher, with individuals falling victim to gunshot wounds.

-Tham Khảo Thêm: Soccer Skills: The Step Over
+Tham Khảo Thêm: 5 Best Leather Soccer Cleats

 The Estadio Nacional Disaster’s official death toll exceeds the combined fatalities of the Hillsborough Disaster, the Burnden Park Disaster, the Bradford Fire Disaster, the Heysel Disaster, and the 1971 Ibrox Disaster.